 Check the excess clause on your policy – this is an amount you must pay to make a claim.
 Make sure you know the situations where the excess clause applies.
 Policies with higher premiums may remove the excess clause.

-Get separate cover if you’re engaging in “extreme sports” like surfing or scuba diving.
-These risky activities are often classified as exclusions in most policies, and will require an additional premium.
+Get separate coverage if you’re engaging in “extreme sports” like surfing or scuba diving.
+These risky activities are often classified as exclusions in most policies and will require an additional premium.

 When insuring your baggage, check that the per-article limit covers the cost of your most expensive baggage item.